dkarakas/TradingRECs/README.md

 This is an implementation of a system for trading RECs in which end-users who trade RECs do not need to trust energy producers or energy companies.
 The implementation is a proof of concept with simplifications such as a single REC aggregator.
-End-users that want to trade RECs are using node.JS application located in the clientApplication directory.
-Currently, all transactions are submitted through the middlewareAPI.

 ## Getting Started